hannakoltuniak/hannakoltuniak/README.md

 Hello!
 I'm Hanna.
-I'm learning JavaScript and C#.
-I'm interested in web development.
-I dream about getting a job in this discipline and now I'm working hard to make my dreams come true.
+Nowadays I am practising my programming skills.
+I am self-taught, but I am well-organised and I know what I want from life.
+I am spending my days learning new abilities and working on myself.
-If you would like to reach me, you can write me email!
+If you want to reach me, you can write an email (hanna.koltuniak@gmail.com).